forcedotcom/salesforcedx-vscode/packages/salesforcedx-vscode-core/README.md

 After you run Apex tests, two new commands are available in the command palette: **SFDX: Re-Run Last Invoked Apex Test Class** and **SFDX: Re-Run Last Invoked Apex Test Method**.

+To retrieve code coverage results when you run Apex tests, edit your workspace settings and set `salesforcedx-vscode-core.retrieve-test-code-coverage` to `true`.

 ## Edit Your Workspace Settings
 To edit your workspace settings, select **Code** > **Preferences** > **Settings** (macOS) or **File** > **Preferences** > **Settings** (Windows and Linux).